tc39/proposal-is-usv-string/README.md

 ### Isn't this possible today without needing a builtin API?

-The two major use cases are for integration with other specifications and for userland code that for example interfaces with Web Assembly.

-For users, it avoids having to write custom validators when dealing with string input in various forms, providing instead a full correct platform API that can allow easily determining the USV guarantee / invariant to apply for subsequent processing.

-For integration with other platform specifications, having the ability to reference an ECMA-262 specification method for validation could also make integration easier where many APIs are now unifying on USV strings as a standard.
-For example, [such a method came up as a need for integration with the TextEncoder API previously](https://github.com/whatwg/encoding/issues/174) that a specification like this would be able to assist with.

-### Why is the proposal to add a static String method?

-Making it a static method on `String` seems like the safest home for such a method.
-Adding custom methods to `String.prototype` is likely quite risky, but could be considered as well.

-### What about performance?
+It is possible to answer the question, but it is not possible to do it in sub-linear time.

-Performance optimizations are up to implementations and are not the primary motivation for this specification, yet enabling a builtin method that is faster than validation in userland is desirable.
+Performance optimizations are up to implementations and are not guaranteed by this specification, yet enabling a builtin method that is faster than validation in userland is desirable.
 Perhaps well-formedness state could be cached per string and propagated through string operations to avoid the need for a linear scan where possible, say where strings are already lists of Unicode Scalar Values, while propagating state in operations involving strings containing inner unpaired surrogates will likely still require (re)scans.

+### Are consumers going to do anything other than convert when they encounter ill-formed strings?
+If so, why not just provide a conversion method with a fast path for well-formed strings?

+Consumers may want to throw/error when encountering ill-formed strings.
+Also, consumers may want to defer the conversion or the error until later when the String is actually interpreted as Unicode text.
+These use cases justify the test-only method.
+Since it's easy to build a conversion method given the test-only method, the conversion method is omitted from this proposal at this time.
+See [#13](https://github.com/tc39/proposal-is-usv-string/issues/13) for discussion.